-If you want to apply for APL you should have an initial discussion with your School Registrar or relevant faculty Academic (normally an APL Assessor) who will provide guidance and confirm the requirements for APEL applications.
+If you want to apply for APL you should have an initial discussion with your School Registry Officer or relevant School Academic (normally an APL Assessor) who will provide guidance and confirm the requirements for APL applications.

 It is your responsibility to make the application and to supply the supporting evidence and/or the portfolio requirements.
 The evidence you supply is used in a mapping exercise to match your learning against the learning outcomes for the module / Level from which you are claiming exemption.